 Website monitor Pingdom dots a world map with the locations of incidents and downtime during the last hour on a rolling basis, each new one lighting up with a flash – again, the nuclear metaphor.

 None of the maps above represent the actual infrastructure of the internet itself.
 But this map, by Telegeography does exactly that.
 It pinpoints the world’s internet exchanges.
 An internet exchange, or IX, is a physical location where various internet providers connect their networks to each other.
 This is where it gets interesting: the internet gets real-world addresses, each one a node in an actual network of cables that traverse continents and dive into the ocean to connect to other continents.

 Because the internet grew randomly, there is no overall blueprint of its network – or at least there wasn’t, until recently.
-Paul Barford, a computer science professor at the University of Wisconsin, took four years to map the location of the physical cables that make up the internet, producing this map just over a year ago.
+Paul Barford, a computer science professor at the University of Wisconsin, took four years to map the location of the physical cables that make up the internet, producing this map in 2015.
 He and his team assembled this map by digging through public records.